lsst-ts/observatory-ops-docs/Observing-Interface-Setup/index.rst

 .. note::
     This is a template file that is associated with a template directory structure.
 This note should be deleted when the section is properly populated

-This page defines how to setup the interfaces for observations, notably the LOVE interface.
+This page defines how to access and setup the interfaces for interacting with the observatory systems, notably LOVE, nublado and EFD interfaces, for both the summit and the test stands.

+..
 The summit LOVE interface can be accessed at `<http://amor01.cp.lsst.org/login>`__.
+..
 You must be logged on the LSST-WAP or into the VPN to access this site.

 .. toctree::
     :maxdepth: 2